 Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

-Maybe you got caught up in a bidding war, bought at a market peak, and buyer interest (along with home values) has since cooled.
+Maybe you got caught up in a bidding war, bought at a market peak, and now buyer interest (along with home values) has since cooled.
 Or you’ve experienced a sudden and extreme change to your financial situation, such as a layoff or death in the family.
-Whatever the circumstance, you should act early if you’re suddenly struggling to make your monthly mortgage payment.
+Whatever the circumstances, you should act early if you’re suddenly struggling to make your monthly mortgage payment.
 Selling at a loss is one option — but there are other avenues you can explore before taking that step.

-For insight about selling a home during a turbulent financial time, we spoke with real estate pro Kim Batterman, a single family home expert based in the Fox Cities area of Wisconsin.
-Batterman works with 74% more single family homes than the average agent in the area.
+For insight about selling a home during a turbulent financial time, we spoke with real estate pro Kim Batterman, a single-family home expert based in the Fox Cities area of Wisconsin.
+Batterman works with 74% more single-family homes than the average agent in the area.

-We also connected with HomeLight Home Loans Mortgage Sales Leader Richie Helali, who offered an insider’s look at mortgage options that could help you hold on to your home — or let it go without falling into foreclosure.
+We also connected with HomeLight’s Senior Lender Sales Manager Richard Helali, who offered an insider’s look at mortgage options that could help you hold on to your home — or let it go without falling into foreclosure.

 Should you sell your house at a loss?